hoaannguyen07/restaurant-pos/README.md

 - Sophia Stutes - (sms0325@tamu.edu) - (728006674)

 For any questions about the code base, feel free to email anyone from the list above.

+### An Aggie does not lie, cheat or steal or tolerate those who do.